 What kind of person has a Sarah Haran bag ?

-Also I think our customers are concerned about responsible production, they don’t want to buy into something that’s trashing the environment.
-We’re very proud to produce our bags here in the UK, in Manchester.
+Also I think our customers are concerned about responsible production, they don’t want to buy into something that’s hurting the environment.

 What’s on the mood-board in your studio?